 - If necessary go over the perimeter line with the marker again and mark the front with a letter F.

-- Cut away the trim so that all that remains is the mold of your area to be covered.
+- Cut away the excess so that all that remains is the mold of your area to be covered.
 Anything over that line, we don't need.
 Cut it off.